awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 # Oracle Secure Sockets Layer<a name="Appendix.Oracle.Options.SSL"></a>

-You enable Secure Sockets Layer \(SSL\) encryption for an Oracle DB instance by adding the Oracle SSL option to the option group associated with an Oracle DB instance\.
+You enable Secure Sockets Layer \(SSL\) encryption for an RDS for Oracle DB instance by adding the Oracle SSL option to the option group associated with an RDS for Oracle DB instance\.
 You specify the port you want to communicate over using SSL\.
 You must configure SQL\*Plus as shown in this following section\.

-You enable SSL encryption for an Oracle DB instance by adding the Oracle SSL option to the option group associated with the DB instance\.
+You enable SSL encryption for an RDS for Oracle DB instance by adding the Oracle SSL option to the option group associated with the DB instance\.
 Amazon RDS uses a second port, as required by Oracle, for SSL connections\.
-This approach allows both clear text and SSL\-encrypted communication to occur at the same time between a DB instance and SQL\*Plus\.
+This approach allows both clear text and SSL\-encrypted communication to occur at the same time between an DB instance and SQL\*Plus\.
 For example, you can use the port with clear text communication to communicate with other resources inside a VPC while using the port with SSL\-encrypted communication to communicate with resources outside the VPC\.

 **Note**
-You can use Secure Sockets Layer or Native Network Encryption, but not both\.
+You can use SSL or Native Network Encryption \(NNE\) on the same RDS for Oracle DB instance, but not both\.
+If you use SSL encryption, make sure to turn off any other connection encryption\.
 For more information, see [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.

-You can use SSL encryption with all editions of the following Oracle database versions:
+SSL/TLS and NNE and are no longer part of Oracle Advanced Security\.
+In RDS for Oracle, you can use SSL encryption with all licensed editions of the following database versions:
 + Oracle Database 21c \(21\.0\.0\)
 + Oracle Database 19c \(19\.0\.0\)
-+ Oracle Database 12c Release 2 \(12\.2\)
++ Oracle Database 12c Release 2 \(12\.2\) – no longer supported
-+ Oracle Database 12c Release 1 \(12\.1\)
++ Oracle Database 12c Release 1 \(12\.1\) – no longer supported

-**Note**
-You cannot use both SSL and Oracle native network encryption \(NNE\) on the same instance\.
-If you use SSL encryption, you must disable any other connection encryption\.

 ## TLS versions for the Oracle SSL option<a name="Appendix.Oracle.Options.SSL.TLS"></a>